On the procongruence completion of the Teichm\"uller modular group: The complex of profinite curves

-So, in order to complete the proof of Theorem~\ref{stab pro-curves} for the case of a $0$-simplex of $L'(\hP_{g,n})_\bt$, it is now enough to show that the kernel of $\check{\rho}_\gm$ is generated by the Dehn twist $\tau_\gm$.
+In order to complete the proof of the lemma, it is now enough to show that the kernel of $\check{\rho}_\gm$ is generated by the Dehn twist $\tau_\gm$.
 As above, we just treat the case of a non-separating s.c.c. $\gm$ on $S_{g,n}$.

-Let us keep the notations of the proof of Lemma~\ref{closure} and let moreover $t:=\alpha_g$.
-We then get the standard presentation of $\Pi_{g,n}$ as an HNN extension of $\Pi_{g-1,n+2}$:
+Let us keep the above notations and let moreover $t:=\alpha_g$.
+We then get the standard presentation of $\Pi_{g,n}$ as an HNN extension of its free subgroup $\Pi_{g-1,n+2}$:

 In terms of graphs of groups, we are saying that $\Pi_{g,n}$ is naturally isomorphic to the fundamental group of the loop of groups having for vertex group $\Pi_{g-1,n+2}$ and for edge group the free cyclic group spanned by $t$.